beejjorgensen/bgc/src/bgc_part_0300_functions.md

-If you don't declare your function before you use it (either with a prototype or its definition), you're performing something called an _implicit declaration_.
+If you don't declare your function before you use it (either with a prototype or its definition), you're performing something called an _implicit declaration_[i[Implicit declaration]].
 This was allowed in the first C standard (C89), and that standard has rules about it, but is no longer allowed today.
 And there is no legitimate reason to rely on it in new code.

 You might notice something about the sample code we've been using...
 That is, we've been using the good old `printf()` function without defining